mvrzan/flex-agent-did-extensions/ReadMe.md

 Right now, all of the Sync map items are listed on the single page which makes for a poor user experience.

-#### Extension validation

-Agent extensions should have 1:1 mapping between agents.
-At the moment, the plugin does not have validation to prevent the user from entering duplicate records into the Sync Map item.

 #### Sorting

 Implement sorting of the existing records in the UI.

-#### Automatically query agent info and map worker SIDs

-At the moment, the supervisor would have to manually update every field in the UI that is mapped to the Sync Map JSON.
-Next step for this plugin is to use Live Query to pull agent info and to programmatically pass worker SID information to Sync Map.

 ## Development